Parthenon temple on the Athenian Acropolis, Attica, Greece.

 When beginning a new project, especially one that requires skills not yet acquired and experience not yet gained, we often encounter a gap between what we envisioned for our project and what it seems poised to achieve.

 This chasm is an unavoidable feature of the creative landscape.
-It’s there, and we know it’s there, and if we’ve created something before, we know that, sooner or later, and typically when we’re just about ready to release our new project into the world, we’ll arrive at its edge.
+It’s there, and we know it’s there, and if we’ve ever before created something, we know that sooner or later, and typically when we’re just about ready to release our new project into the world, we’ll arrive at its edge.

 The crevice is the beginner’s gap, and Ira Glass of This American Life candidly defines it as the space separating our work from our ambitions for it.
-Encountering this gap is demoralizing–and arriving at its brink over and over again makes it feel totally unnavigable.
+Encountering this gap is demoralizing–and arriving at its brink over and over again makes it seem unnavigable.

-Plus, there’s the irritating truth that one of the trickier aspects of the beginner’s gap, aside from its dark infinitude, is that it remains open for a surprising amount of time.
-“Beginner” is somewhat of misnomer here because the gap is actually always present, it just goes by other names.
+Plus, there’s the irritating truth that the gap remains open for a surprisingly long time.
+“Beginner” is somewhat of misnomer here because the gap is always present, it just goes by other names.

-Luckily, it gets easier to navigate.
-The work of creating a lot of material over an indeterminate but necessarily long period builds the bridge required to reach the other side of our efforts and feel real satisfaction.
+Luckily, the gap gets easier to navigate.
+In fact just the work of creating a lot of material over an indeterminate but necessarily long period of time builds the bridge required to reach the other side of our efforts and feel real satisfaction.

-But most of us don’t get there.
-We encounter the gap once or twice or more and never want to encounter it again.
+Unfortunately, most of us don’t get there.
+We might encounter the gap once or twice or more and decide we never want to encounter it again.
 We experience the disappointment of the gap’s darkness as a message to turn back.

 Valentine’s Day is for lovers, for family, for friends, for children, and for pets.
 It’s also for artists, for creators, and for writers, too.
 We can think of our relationship to creativity as a labor of love, but a passion project requires more than care; it requires a commitment.